juanes-grimaldos/Udemy-webscrapping/README.md

 The project has the following structure:

     └── src
         └── class
+            └──practice
         └── scripts
             └── basics
-            └── oop.py
-            └── program.ipynb

 ## description:
 - src: as main folder
-- src/class: for main classes to use
+    - class: for main classes to use
+        - practice: scripts to pratice
-- src/scripts: for specific scripts
+    - scripts: for class scripts
-- src/scripts/basics: for basic building blocks or concepts.
+    - basics: for basic building blocks or concepts.

 ## steps